 Angstman Law Office was founded by Myron Angstman in 1977.
 Myron first came to Bethel as a Public Defender and was admitted to the Alaska Bar in 1974.
-After three years of working as a Public Defender, Myron opened a private practice.
+After three years of working as a Public Defender, ALO was opened for business.

 Myron handles criminal and civil cases, and has won a wide variety of cases, including homicides, wrongful death cases, environmental claims, and aviation accidents.
-ALO has won cases in Bethel, Dillingham, Barrow, Nome and Kotzebue.
+ALO has won cases in Bethel, Dillingham, Barrow, Nome, Kotzebue and Anchorage.
 ALO employs contract lawyers from around Alaska and the lower 48 to assist with cases as needed.

 Angstman Law Office features a no nonsense approach to its cases.
-If you are looking for a high priced, slickly dressed attorney who speaks in a language few can understand, look elsewhere.
-Thousands of rural Alaskan have been happy with the services of Angstman Law Office over the years.
+At ALO, your calls will be answered promptly and your case will be handled as efficiently as possible.
+Clients and jurors have found Myron straightforward and easy to understand.
+If you are looking for a slickly dressed attorney who speaks in a language few can understand, look elsewhere.
+Thousands of rural Alaskans have been happy with the services of Angstman Law Office over the years.

 800-478-5315 (toll free)